 In addition to the »Jazzreactor« and »seesalzjazz«, the current projects also include the soul band "Baltic Soul Attack" under the direction of Volker Trempler as well as various blues bands.

-Visit my pages on Youtube, Facebook and SoundCloud:
+Visit my pages on Youtube, Facebook, SoundCloud and Instagram: